tencent cloud

 Failover Mode

-In this mode, when there are multiple consumers, they will be sorted lexicographically, and the first consumer is initialized to be the only one who can receive messages.
-When the first consumer is disconnected, all the unacknowledged and upcoming messages will be distributed to the next consumer in the queue.
+When multiple consumers exist in this mode, they are ordered lexicographically, and the first consumer is initialized as the sole receiver of messages.
+If the first consumer disconnects, all messages (both unacknowledged and new ones) are distributed to the next consumer in the queue.

 Consumer<byte[]> consumer = pulsarClient.newConsumer()

-// Complete path of the topic in the format of `persistent://cluster (tenant) ID/namespace/topic name`, which can be copied from the **Topic** page.
+// Full topic path, in the format of persistent://cluster (tenant) ID/namespace/topic name, copied from the Topic page.

 .topic("persistent://pulsar-xxx/sdk_java/topic1")

-// You need to create a subscription on the topic details page in the console and enter the subscription name here
+// You need to create a subscription on the topic details page in the console.
+Specify the subscription name here.

 .subscriptionName("sub_topic1")

-// Declare the failover mode to be the consumption mode
+// Declare the consumption mode to be the Failover mode.

 .subscriptionType(SubscriptionType.Failover)